-Here are a few of my ideas:
+Here are some of my ideas:

-- How about staring contests.
-This takes real skill-the one who blinks first loses.
+- How about staring contests?
+This takes real skill.
+The one who blinks first loses.
 Imagine the amount of training required to compete.

-- Most people don’t realize the years of practice involved in becoming an Olympic level dodge ball player.
+- Most people don’t realize the years of practice involved in becoming an Olympic-level dodgeball player.
 Lots of bumps and bruises to get to that competition level.

 - Clearly, there is a great deal of skill involved in becoming a serious tag player.
-Not everyone can really be “it”, you know.
-And of course, the rules are exceptionally complicated
+Not everyone can really be “it,” you know.
+And of course, the rules are exceptionally complicated.

 - Hopscotch is also a very difficult game to master.
 It takes years to develop an expert level of balance and jumping.